-Let one of our basement contractors come to your home and give you a free waterproofing estimate.
+Let one of our basement experts come and give you a free waterproofing estimate.
 We want to help you make your basement dry all the time!

 (Click for more information about each solution.)

 Through years of research, Basement Systems®, Inc. has developed the most effective and long-term solutions for wet basements.
-Their products have been keeping basements dry throughout the United States, Canada, and the United Kingdom since 1987.
+Their products have been keeping basements dry in the United States, Canada, and the United Kingdom since 1987.

-Our waterproofing systems have been used to repair hundreds of thousands of basements and crawl spaces worldwide!
+To date, our waterproofing systems have been used to repair hundreds of thousands of basements and crawl spaces worldwide!

 Basement water problems are as old as the structures themselves.
-Water will leak into a basement through any available opening, including your walls, floors, and the joints between them.
-Water can even pass through the concrete itself -- which is one reason why basements are notoriously damp and humid spaces.
+Water will leak into a basement through any opening it can, including your walls, floors, and the joints between them.
+Water can even pass through the concrete itself -- which is one reason why basements are notoriously damp, humid spaces.